rdbisme/ovh-python-email-manager/README.md

 When you set the flag `-n` the script sends via the SMTP settings you configured in `ovh.conf` a mail using the `mail.template`.

 An example is reported in the `mail.template.example`.
-Basically you have to provide a text, where the placheholder `{username}` and `{password}` are replaced with the true values
+Basically you have to provide a text, where the placheholders `{username}` and `{password}` are replaced with the true values